-- Treatment of gum tumors; - Stabilization of natural teeth after traumatic injury independent of disease, illness, or any other cause; - Surgical treatment of temporomandibular joint syndrome (TMJ); - Non-surgical treatment of TMJ; - Orthognathic surgery to correct a skeletal deformity; - Dental and orthodontic services directly related to cleft palate repair; - Dental services to prepare the jaw for radiation therapy for the treatment of head or neck cancers; and - General anesthesia and associated facility charges during dental treatment due to the Member's underlying medical condition or clinical status when: - o The Member is younger than seven years old; or - o The Member is developmentally disabled; or - The Member's health is compromised and general anesthesia is Medically Necessary.
+- Treatment of odontogenic and non-odontogenic oral tumors (benign or malignant); - Stabilization of natural teeth after traumatic injury independent of disease, illness, or any other cause; - Surgical treatment of temporomandibular joint syndrome (TMJ); - Non-surgical treatment of TMJ; - Orthognathic surgery to correct a skeletal deformity; - Dental and orthodontic services directly related to cleft palate repair; - Dental services to prepare the jaw for radiation therapy for the treatment of head or neck cancers; and - General anesthesia and associated facility charges during dental treatment due to the Member's underlying medical condition or clinical status when:

+- o The Member is younger than seven years old; or - o The Member is developmentally disabled; or - The Member's health is compromised and general anesthesia is Medically Necessary.

-- Adult routine dental or periodontal care; - Adult orthodontia for any reason other than cleft palate repair; - Dental implants for any reason other than cleft palate repair; - Any procedure to prepare the mouth for dentures or for the more comfortable use of dentures; - Alveolar ridge surgery of the jaws if performed primarily to treat diseases related to the teeth, gums, or periodontal structures, or to support natural or prosthetic teeth; or - Fluoride treatments for any reason other than preparation of the oral cavity for radiation therapy.
+- Diagnostic dental services such as oral examinations, oral pathology, oral medicine, X-rays, and models of the teeth, except when related to surgical and non-surgical treatment of TMJ; - Preventive dental services such as cleanings, space maintainers, and habit control devices except as covered under the Preventive Health Services Benefit; - Periodontal care such as hard and soft tissue biopsies and routine oral surgery including removal of teeth; - Reconstructive or restorative dental services such as crowns, fillings, and root canals; - Orthodontia for any reason other than cleft palate repair; - Dental implants for any reason other than cleft palate repair; - Any procedure to prepare the mouth for dentures or for the more comfortable use of dentures; - Alveolar ridge surgery of the jaws if performed primarily to treat diseases related to the teeth, gums, or periodontal structures, or to support natural or prosthetic teeth; or - Fluoride treatments for any reason other than preparation of the oral cavity for radiation therapy or for Benefits covered under Preventive Health Services.